purple-cmd/blog/_posts/2022-05-28-Client-Hints.md

 ### So, How many network calls I'll make?
  - 1 -> If you use HTTP/2 + TLS 1.3 + ALPS: Client Hints would be available in the first request.
- - 2 -> If Sites running older software.
+ - 2 -> If running older software.
 Can continue to use Critical-CH.
 The round trip will be at the first load.

  * Critical-CH costs a round-trip, so making ACCEPT_CH + ALPS always work would seem preferable